How to Keep the Bees and Wasps Away

 Dispose of any pooling water on your property.
 Check flower pots, garbage cans, buckets, and anything else where water could collect.
 If you have a pool or fountains, keep them covered.
 Water attracts bees and wasps, so you want to remove or cover all water around your home.

 Try a Decoy

 Wasps are usually territorial and won’t build a nest near another one.
 You can find wasp decoys at home and garden centers.
 Set up a few around your landscape architecture bridgehampton to help deter any wasps from taking over your territory.

 Try Traps, Too

 Another way that may prevent you from having an unpleasant interaction with a wasp is by using a trap.
 Wasp traps are lure these pests inside with a sweet treat, such as sugar water.
 Once they fly inside, they can’t get back out.
 You can buy wasp traps, or you can make one yourself.
 To make a DIY wasp nest, just cut the neck off of a plastic soda bottle, remove the cap, flip the neck over and place it in remaining portion of the bottle; tape the two pieces together, add some sugar water and voila!

 If you notice any swarms of bees or wasps on your property or in your house, or entering and exiting a location, there’s a pretty good chance that you have a nest.
 Don’t try to remove the nest yourself.
-Instead, contact a long island animal control service.
+Instead, call an exterminator long island service .
 You don’t want to put yourself in a dangerous situation.
 Bee and wasp nest removal is a job that is best left for an experienced, professional long island pest control company.